cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment.md

 * For each finding described above, it should also be included here with further detail.
 * Findings here with "Critical" importance should be reported as "must-fix" in the summary.
 * Findings here with "Medium" and "Low" importance should be reported as "Areas for Improvement" in the summary.

+##### Points of Excellence

+* Write a list of governance aspects where the project is exceeding expectations, or any novelty in the approach to governance.

 ##### Previous Reviews